 Body Weight Exercises

 If an at-home gym is not an option for you, there are many bodyweight exercises available.
 They are good for starting out and beginners.
 You can even make some serious progress in your fitness levels with more difficult variations of the basic exercises.
 Bodyweight exercises include push-ups, squats, lunges, crunches, sit-up, etc. Variations of these exercises are available online too, and they can help you take your exercises on another level.
 Be careful not to overwork yourself, or cause injuries with more difficult exercises.
+One of the most effective strength training is body-weight training, and using proper form and technique throughout each body-weight exercise, anyone can get the most benefit and avoid injury.

 If you have a backyard, it is a great place to work out.
 Fresh air and no crowd is a perfect recipe for health and building your immune system.
 The same exercises you do inside, you can do them outside.
 Your yard is perfect to practice yoga and meditate too, as fresh air will help your breathing and sense of peace.
 You can do even more exercises that are difficult to do inside, like jump rope, hula-hooping, short-distance running, etc. The possibilities are endless, especially if you are living with family or roommates who can exercise with you.